ibm-cloud-docs/databases-for-mongodb/howto-upgrading.md

   }'
 ```

-## After the primary has been upgraded
+## Setting the `setFeatureCompatibilityVersion`
 {: #setFCV}

-When upgrading {{site.data.keyword.databases-for-mongodb}} Community Edition from 3.6 -> 4.0 the [`FeatureCompatibilityVersion`](https://docs.mongodb.com/manual/reference/command/setFeatureCompatibilityVersion){: .external} flag needs to be updated to enable the [4.0 features that persist data incompatible](https://docs.mongodb.com/manual/release-notes/4.0-compatibility/#compatibility-enabled){: .external} with earlier versions of MongoDB.
-However, this is only required when upgrading due to an EOL forced migration.
+When upgrading {{site.data.keyword.databases-for-mongodb}} Community Edition, the [`FeatureCompatibilityVersion`](https://docs.mongodb.com/manual/reference/command/setFeatureCompatibilityVersion){: .external} flag needs to be updated to enable the [4.0 features that persist data incompatible](https://docs.mongodb.com/manual/release-notes/4.0-compatibility/#compatibility-enabled){: .external} with earlier versions of MongoDB.

+You must also ensure your [`setFeatureCompatibilityVersion`](https://www.mongodb.com/docs/manual/reference/command/setFeatureCompatibilityVersion/#setfeaturecompatibilityversion){: .external} is set to the value of your current deployment, otherwise the backup fails and restoring might not work.
+For instance, if you are running v4.2 but your `setFeatureCompatibilityVersion` is set to v4.0, restoration will be unsuccessful.
+Only backups taken after `setFeatureCompatibilityVersion` is set to the appropriate value will be restorable into a newer major version.
+The simplest way to ensure this is done properly is to always update the `setFeatureCompatibilityVersion` after you upgrade or after your database is upgraded.{: .important}

 On the primary, run the `setFeatureCompatibilityVersion` command in the admin database:
 ```sh